DTAJ095/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 20: Create a script that removes all letters c and C from input.

 Script 21: Write a script that reverse its input.

+Script 22: Write a script that displays all users and their home directories, sorted by users.

+Script 23: Write a command that finds all empty files and directories in the current directory and all sub-directories.